Music piracy: Law enforcement

+Taxonomy

+Some authors distinguish between "bootleg", "counterfeit", and "pirate" records.
+"Counterfeits" and "pirates" are unauthorized reproductions of previously published musical recordings.
+Counterfeit records are those that imitate the packaging of an officially released record in order to pass themselves off as authentic ones.
+On the other hand, "pirate" records contain already published recordings but with different cover art or track listings from official releases.
+According to Gonzalez (1977), "counterfeit" records have labels that are "exact duplicates of the original", whereas "pirate" records do not.

+By contrast, "bootlegs" are recordings made or released without authorization from the performers or their record labels, such as concert recordings and leaked studio outtakes.
+Sociologist Lee Marshall claims that bootleg recordings often "supplement" official releases, unlike pirates or counterfeits, which act as economic substitutes.
+According to Cummings (2013), however, these categories are not rigid: many pirate records combine previously released and unreleased material, making them resemble bootlegs.

 Economic ramifications

 Piracy's actual effect on music sales is difficult to accurately assess.
 In neoclassical economics prices are determined by the combination of the forces of supply and demand, but the participators in the digital market do not always follow the usual motives and behaviors of the supply and demand system.
 First, the cost of digital distribution is minuscule in comparison to the costs of distribution by former methods.
 Furthermore, the majority of the filesharing community will distribute copies of music for a zero price in monetary terms, and there are some consumers who are willing to pay a certain price for legitimate copies even when they could just as easily obtain pirated copies, such as with pay what you want vendors.

 Another issue is that because many people in the world illegally download music because they cannot afford to purchase legitimate copies, not every illegal download equates to a lost sale.
 This has some effect on music sales, but as Lawrence Lessig points out, there is wide asymmetry between the estimated volume of illegal downloading and the projected loss of sales:

 University of Idaho professor Darryl Woolley, writing in the Academy of Information and Management Sciences Journal in 2010, shared an estimate of 12.5 billion dollars lost annually due to file sharing and music piracy, and 5 billion of that is profits lost from the music industry directly.
 Due to this loss in profits the music industry has been forced to cut down their staffing.
 Music piracy has become such an issue that the industry is encouraged to adapt to this new era and change.